cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	```

 === "Blueprint"
-	To check if two CakeFile objects are equal, we use `Is Equal To`:
+	To check if two CakeFile objects are equal, we use `IsEqualTo`:

 	{{ bp_img_file('Is Equal To') }}

-	To check if two CakeFile objects are not equal, we use `Is Not Equal To`:
+	To check if two CakeFile objects are not equal, we use `IsNotEqualTo`:

 	{{ bp_img_file('Is Not Equal To') }}